huntdatacenter/docs/docs/system-status.md

 ### Latest system updates

+**2024-01-02 15:30** - Connectivity restored.
+Expected to be caused by a high-volume download that bypassed our traffic filters and caused queuing of in/out traffic.
+We will monitoring closely and investigate root causes.

+**2024-02-01 14:54** - Connectivity issues are reported.
+Access to all labs are affected.
+We are actively investigated.
+Next update 15.30.

+[..]

 **2023-12-10 14:45** - Recovery from a failed raid card have caused some storage volumes in labs to be available in read-only mode.
 This will affect the ability to operate inside these lab.
 Affected labs will be notified.
 We will start to update storage volumes to read-write first thing Monday morning.
 Contact us if you need priority.